emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 Changes:
     Player Interface:
-    - Place, move and build all take in a copy of the board game
+    - Place, move and build all take in a copy of the board game and rule checker
-    - Constructor takes in a RuleChecker

     RuleChecker Interface:
     - Replaced all methods with methods of provided implementation class so that rule checker has an instance of the board state at all times

     GameBoard Interface:
     - added find_player_workers to get all of given player's workers